You found our list of the best communication games for teams.

 Say It With Feeling is a communication game that stresses emotional intelligence.
 Each round, a player receives a random phrase and a random emotion.
 The player must read the sentence in that specific style, and teammates must guess the feeling.
 The game gets really fun when the emotions are complex and specific, for instance, “the jittery feeling you get after being stuck in a meeting for two hours,” or “disoriented, like when you are unsure of which subway exit to take.”

 The speaker can ask guessers to be more specific and award points accordingly.

-Telephone is one of the most popular communication games.
+Telephone is one of the most popular communication games for team building.
 To start the game, one player whispers a phrase to the next closest player.
 This process repeats until every player has heard the message.
 The last player in line says the sentence out loud, and the first player reveals how close the end phrase was to the beginning phrase.
 The game emphasizes clear communication and careful listening.

 Another fun version of the game involves players taking turns alternately writing or drawing a phrase, and seeing how close the end result comes to the original meaning of the message.

 Charades is one of the most classic nonverbal communication games for work.
 In this game, players take turns acting out words while the rest of the team guesses the phrase.
 Players can use a charades generator to come up with terms, and leaders can time rounds or allow participants to guess until correct.
 You can also play themed games, for instance, classic literature, movies about work, or moments from history.